ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 and I have been trying to figure out how to handle digital post production.
 The director's initial plan was create a single master release print cut from the original negative which could then be projected to get the full effect and look of a film shot on reversal.
-However, this quickly became impractical and it was decided we would do a complete scan of the film and do digital post production.
+However, this quickly became impractical, and it was decided we would do a complete scan of the film and do digital post roduction.

-To the best of my knowledge there hasn't been a full feature film shot of Ektachrome and finished digitally (Poor Things shot several scenes on 35mm Ektachrome and ingested that into their pipeline) so the question became how do we handle grading am already fully formed image?
+Ektachrome was first realesed by Kodak in the 1940s and survived in various forms till about 2013 when it was discontinued.
+Kodak restarted film production in 2018 and since then the stock has been used in minor ways in various film and music videos [^ekatachrome_wikipedia].
+Whilst there have been films, such as *Buffalo '66*, shot on Ektachrome in the pre digital era there have not been, to the best of my knowledge, any that were also finished digitally.
+This then raises the question, how do we handle digitally grading a full feature film shot on Ektachrome and scanned on a less than ideal scanner?

 Due to budget constraints the film was scanned on a Filmfabriek HDS+ scanner and whilst this gave reasonably quality results the colour left a lot to be